DivyanshGohil/divyanshgohil.github.io/_posts/2025-04-02-building-blue-team-part8.md

 ###  Introduction
 Hello everyone!
-I know it’s been a while—life got a bit hectic, and I needed a break from the lab and the website.
+I know it’s been a while, life got a bit hectic, and I needed a break from the lab and the website.
 But I’m back, and it’s time to move forward with something exciting: setting up a **vulnerable web server**.

 We’ll deploy **Ubuntu Server 22.04 LTS** and install **DVWA (Damn Vulnerable Web Application)**.
 This setup will be super useful for simulating web attacks, analyzing logs, and practicing Blue Team detection techniques.